ShirinG/image_classification_keras_tf/README.md

-# Workshop material for Image Classification with Python, Keras and TensorFlow
+# Workshop material for Image Classification & Natural Language Processing with Python, Keras and TensorFlow

 ## Installation / Docker